Venture even further into exploring agents of disease and misunderstood forms of life with our integrated Masters course.

 New investment in buildings housing teaching and state-of-the-art teaching laboratories

 This is a flexible and modular course which offers you choices in what you can study.
-You will take 120 credits each year that you are based within the University.
-There is the option to spend an additional year in industry or a year in Europe as part of this course.
+There is the option to spend an additional year in industry or a year abroad as part of this course.
 If you do not go away for a year, you will continue to progress through your studies within the University.

 There are opportunities for you to spend time abroad during your course: